ADHD

 Key Facts

-• Symptoms of ADHD may include difficulty focusing, concentrating, and /or feeling restless or impulsive.
+• Symptoms of ADHD may include hyperactivity, difficulty focusing, concentrating, restlessness, and/or impulsivity.

 • Talk to your parents and your HCP if you think you may have ADHD.